-The Regular Teacher should: Provide an attendance record sheet or access to MyEdBC Leave a plan book with the day's plan made out.
-Provide information on how the lesson fits into the teacher's units and should be provided for clarity.
-Have a weekly time-schedule of classes.
-List of students' names and/or provide a seating chart.
-He/she should indicate those who would be able to provide assistance.
-Provide a list of students in various reading groups, indicating present reading levels (in an elementary classroom).
-Indicate a list of supervisory responsibilities, such as days and times on duty, etc. (check staff room).
-Include a copy of fire and disaster drill plans.
-Place on the desk, teacher's copies of textbooks and workbooks in present use, or indicate their storage location.
-Be available by phone, when possible, to answer questions.
+☐ Provide an attendance record sheet or access to MyEdBC. $\ \square$ Leave a plan book with the day's plan made out.
+Provide information on how the lesson fits into the teacher's units and should be provided for clarity. ☐ Have a weekly schedule of classes.
+List of students' names/provide a seating chart.
+They should indicate those who would be able to aid.
+Provide a list of students in various reading groups, in indicating present reading levels (in an elementary classroom).
+The Regular Indicate a list of supervisory responsibilities, such as days and times on duty, etc. (check staff room).
+Teacher Should: Include a copy of fire and disaster drill plans.
+Place on the desk, teacher's copies of textbooks and workbooks in present use, or indicate their storage location. $\hfill \Box$ Be available by phone, when possible, to answer questions.
 Avoid changing an established schedule when he/she is absent.
 If the students are used to certain types of lessons on certain days (spelling on Tuesday, second period), they will be better behaved for the teacher-on-call if this routine is maintained.
 The school will provide the TTOC Booklet upon your arrival for each teacher's class that you are covering.
 This booklet needs to be returned to the office when you leave.